The 100 Most Influential Queer Books of All Time

 Black on Both Sides: A Racial History of Trans Identity by C. Riley Snorton (2017)

 How did slavery, and the production of a racialized gender dynamic, provide foundations for a fluid understanding of gender?
 Snorton pulls on medical trauma and experimentation on Black women, midcentury Black trans narratives, Hollywood films, sensationalist journalism, slave narratives, and more to connect trans-ness and Blackness in ways that are inextricable.
-While it’s a richly academic book, sometimes a bit dense, Snorton’s book is lauded for being a crucial contribution into the work of queer and trans narratives.
+While it’s a richly academic book, sometimes a bit dense, Snorton’s book is lauded for being a crucial contribution to the work of queer and trans narratives.

 Content warnings for racism, transphobia, medical trauma, suicide.